vdbrink/vdbrink.github.io/buy/esphome_diy.md

 ### Weight sensor

-The HX711 Module comes with four pressure sensor which you can place under your bed to measure the pressure to see how many people are a.t.m. in the bed.
+The HX711 Module comes with four pressure sensors which you can place under your bed to measure the pressure to see how many people are a.t.m. in the bed.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DkwwYYr" target="_blank">link 1 (Aliexpress)</a>